 2025-01-30

-DIY Project | R/Python Project |
+| DIY Project | R/Python Project |

-🏪 Hardware store | Repository (CRAN, PyPI) |
+| 🏪 Hardware store | Repository (CRAN, PyPI) |

-🗄 The storage shelf in your garage | The folder with Python/R libraries |
+| 🗄 The storage shelf in your garage | The folder with Python/R libraries |

-🧰 Toolboxes (the drill box, the box of screwdrivers) | Packages (ggplot2, etc.) |
+| 🧰 Toolboxes (the drill box, the box of screwdrivers) | Packages (ggplot2, etc.) |

-🪑 Workbench | Environment: renv , venv |
+| 🪑 Workbench | Environment: renv, venv |

-This creates
+renvrenvThis creates

-– A new folder that serves as the library of packages for your project..Rprofile
+renv/ – A new folder that serves as the library of packages for your project..Rprofile – This file makes sure that once renv is turned on for a project, it stays on.yields something like

 {